d3ns0n/mind-dump/index.md

 I will blog randomly about different things that cross my mind.

 ### Who am I
-I am Dennis a thirty-something years old coding monkey from Berlin.
+I am Dennis a thirty-something years old software developer from Berlin.